 Sec.
 2-3.25e.
-School and district improvement panels panel.
-A school or school district that has a school on the academic watch status list shall have a school or district improvement panel appointed by the State Superintendent of Education.
+School and district improvement panels.
+A school or school district on academic watch status shall have a school or district improvement panel appointed by the State Superintendent of Education.
 Members appointed to the panel shall include, but not be limited to, individuals who are familiar with educational issues.
 The State Superintendent of Education shall designate one member of the panel to serve as chairman.
 Any panel appointed for a school operated under Article 34 of the School Code shall include one or more members selected from the school's subdistrict council and one or more members from the school's local school council.
-The school or district improvement panel shall (1) assist the school or district in the development and implementation of a revised School Improvement Plan and amendments thereto and, (2) make progress reports and comments to the State Superintendent of Education pursuant to rules promulgated by the State Board of Education, and (3) have the authority to review and approve or disapprove all actions of the board of education that pertain to implementation of the revised School Improvement Plan.
-The revised School Improvement Plan must be developed in consultation with the staff of the affected school and approved by the appropriate board of education and for districts operated under Article 34 of the School Code the school's local school council.
-Following that approval, the plan shall be submitted to the State Superintendent of Education for approval.
+The school or district improvement panel shall (1) assist the school or district in the development and implementation of a revised Improvement Plan and amendments thereto and, (2) make progress reports and comments to the State Superintendent of Education pursuant to rules promulgated by the State Board of Education (Source: P.A.
+89-398, eff.
+8-20-95; 89-698, eff.
+1-14-97.)